 High entry barriers

 The entry barriers to the hotel property market are high.
-Hotel properties have unique characteristics and this requires comprehensive specialist expertise and substantial capital in order to create a portfolio with an attractive risk and return profile.
-A well-established hotel property in a strategic location has nat-ural competitive advantages that are difficult to replicate.
-A well-diversified hotel property portfolio is even harder to recreate as this requires a long-term perspective and an international presence.instead tend to be from the financial sector or are national property companies with various property types in their portfolio.
-Overall, there are a handful of competitors in each market, of which only a few are active in multiple markets.
+Hotel properties have specific characteristics and this requires comprehensive specialist expertise and substantial capital in order to create a portfolio with an attractive risk and return profile.
+A well-established hotel property in a strategic location has natural competitive advantages that are difficult to replicate.
+A well-diversified hotel property portfolio is even harder to recreate as this requires a long-term perspective and an international presence.

 Large and fragmented market